gjcoram/npopuk/trunk/openssl/readme.txt

 5) nmake -f ntlib.mak

    You may need to replace crypto\cversion.c with the version here;
    there may be other minor tweaks necessary.
+I found that they can all be handled by changing things like
+   #include <openssl/asn1.h> to #include "asn1.h"

 6) The .lib files should now be in "out32"